peerdevicenet/Rotate/README.md

 	2.1. connect to peer devices

-	We could call connection service api to set up peer connections.
-Normally we'll go the simpler route: reuse PeerDeviceNet's connection manager.
+	We could directly call connection service api to set up peer connections.
+Or we can reuse one of the sample connectors to search and connect to peer devices.
-		So add a button in GUI to bring up connection manager.
+		So add a button in GUI to bring up a connector.
 In button's callback, add following code:

-		Intent intent = new Intent("com.xconns.peerdevicenet.CONNECTION_MANAGEMENT");
+		Intent intent = new Intent("com.xconns.peerdevicenet.CONNECTOR");
 		startActivity(intent);

 	2.2. bind to PeerDeviceNet group service